apache/inlong-website/docs/data_node/extract_node/oracle-cdc.md

      GRANT SELECT ANY TRANSACTION TO flinkuser CONTAINER=ALL;
      GRANT LOGMINING TO flinkuser CONTAINER=ALL;
      GRANT CREATE TABLE TO flinkuser CONTAINER=ALL;
-     -- need not to execute if set scan.incremental.snapshot.enabled=true(default) GRANT LOCK ANY TABLE TO flinkuser CONTAINER=ALL;
+     -- Don’t need to execute this statement, If you set 'scan.incremental.snapshot.enabled=true' (default).
+     GRANT LOCK ANY TABLE TO flinkuser CONTAINER=ALL;
      GRANT CREATE SEQUENCE TO flinkuser CONTAINER=ALL;